What You Need to Know Before Borrowing Money for College

 What career are you planning to pursue?

 Consider your future salary and your ability to pay off the loan.
-If you’re interested in a profession with limited earning potential, it doesn’t make financial sense to take out a big loan you’ll have difficulty repaying.
+If you’re pursuing a profession with limited earning potential, it doesn’t make financial sense to take out a big loan.
 Start with a student loan repayment calculator to get a sense of your monthly payments once you graduate.